hMRI-group/hMRI-toolbox-docs/docs/docs/defaultsAndCustomization.md

     - number of contrasts available (fewer echoes per contrast required for 3 (PDw, T1w, MTw) contrasts as compared to 2 or even 1).

-  To be on the safe side, a minimum of 6 echoes is recommended ([Weiskopf *et al.* 2014](References)).
+  To be on the safe side, a minimum of 6 echoes is recommended ([Weiskopf2014](references.md#weiskopf2014)).
   Further studies are required to come up with more detailed and informed guidelines.
 Use fewer echoes at your own risk...!

 - **fullOLS** [ *true* ] - `true`: then ESTATICS fit at TE=0 is used for the further map calculation steps.
 This is the recommended method to get rid of any R2\* bias in the other quantitative maps. `false`: the average over echoes for